What does hosting a workshop involve?

 Who lays out the test site?

 The host company or organization is responsible for laying out the site for the operator programs; NCCCO provides detailed step-by-step instructions, including a CAD site plan.
 NCCCO personnel will guide you through placing the cranes and setting up the test course(s) prior to the workshop.
+In addition, an onsite audit is conducted several weeks prior to the workshop to ensure that all materials, equipment, and courses are correct.

 How can I find out more?

 Complete the proposal request form and email it to CCO.
-We'll email you a proposal containing further details of what’s involved - naturally, without any obligation.
+We'll email you a proposal containing further details of what’s involved—naturally, without any obligation.
 Or address specific inquiries to Erin Jones, Program Manager, Audit Program/Practical Examiner Accreditation, at firstname.lastname@example.org.